hpc/pavilion2/STYLEGUIDE.md

 - Use dependency injection to keep functions pure
 - Label pure methods as static methods
 - Functions that might reasonably needed by multiply entities should go in a utilities module
+- Examples:
+    - Return a string and make caller responsible for writing it to a file
+    - Pass opened file into function and write to it, rather than passing file name and opening file within function.

 ## Prefer Returning "degenerate" Objects Over Raising Exceptions